Kensear/ip-check-hk-personal/README.md

 - Windows
 - macOS

-Pytohon is also one of my current skills.
+Python is also one of my current skills.

 ### Why Only HK Region Nodes and Test Script?